{{ card.label }}

 Why are some quiz sets much larger than others?

-Each pool reflects the included subdivision list and available flag images.
-Some countries have many entries in the quiz, while small pools may include only a few subdivisions.
+Each set follows the included subdivision list and available flag images for that country or region group.
+Some countries have many local entries, while small sets contain only a few subdivisions.

 How should I compare two sessions?

-Keep the same quiz set, question count, choices per question, timer setting, and preferably the same seed.
-Changing any of those settings changes the difficulty.
+Use the same quiz set, question count, choices per question, timer setting, and seed strategy.
+Changing any of those settings changes the difficulty of the run.

 Are all subdivision flags official and current?